-The City of Bloomfield Hills Water System is routinely monitored, in accordance with the Safe Drinking Water Act (SDWA), for contaminants in your drinking water.
+The Knorrwood Knolls Well Water Supply System is routinely monitored in accordance with the Safe Drinking Water Act (SDWA) for contaminants in your drinking water.
 The following tables show the results of our monitoring for the period of January 1 to December 31, 2024.
 In addition, other test results are shown for the year they were required, since annual testing is not required for some contaminants.
-The most recent test date for detected contaminants is listed in the tables.
+The most recent test date for the detected contaminant is listed in the table.